skip to content

 How do students transfer the knowledge gained to their employers?

 This happens in a variety of ways.
+Many students report taking ideas and insights gained from the course workshops and immediately being able to implement changes to their professional practice upon return to work.
 Some Master’s students use the thesis to develop useful skills which are directly helpful to their employer, or to specific projects.
 Other have run training workshops within their firms based on a cut-down version of some of the course sessions.
 Some have used the work of their thesis to launch a new business stream in the firm, for example on embodied carbon comparisons as a new service to clients.
 Others present their work at conferences, extending the knowledge transfer outside their own company, and in doing so promoting their employer too.

-Does the employer win more high profile work or higher margin projects by having graduates of the Sustainability Leadership for the Built Environment programme?
+Does the employer win more high-profile work or higher margin projects by having graduates of the Sustainability Leadership for the Built Environment programmes?

-This is hard to prove for bigger companies; however it is part of a successful profile and can be a strong differentiator for good potential employees.
-The personal skills and competencies gained through the course include presentation skills, writing skills, time management and self confidence; as well as a broader understanding of the industry in which the employees work.
+This is hard to prove for bigger companies; however, it is part of a successful profile and can be a strong differentiator for employees.
+The personal skills and competencies gained through the course include presentation skills, writing skills, time management and self-confidence; as well as a broader understanding of the industry in which the employees work.
 All of these are very useful in winning work and managing projects.

-Individuals who are moving into middle management roles often accelerate their careers rapidly after the programme, and clearly that means that employers have found them to be more valuable than they were before.
+Individuals who are moving into middle management roles often accelerate their careers rapidly after the programme, which indicates that employers have found them to be more valuable than they were before.

 SMEs and self-employed students have a more direct and clear benefit: often the network leads directly to more and bigger projects, or to setting up new business ventures.